osmandapp/web/main/docs/user/personal/profiles.md

 OsmAnd offers a variety of default profiles tailored for different activities, including driving, cycling, walking, and more specialized activities like skiing and boating.
 These profiles are designed to enhance your navigation experience according to the activity you are engaged in.
 Each profile includes configurable options, enabling you to adjust settings and incorporate additional plugins to match your preferences.

-Certain profiles, such as *Skiing* and *Boat*, have **additional features** that only become available when the corresponding plugins are enabled.
+- Certain profiles, such as *Skiing* and *Boat*, have **additional features** that become available only when the corresponding plugins are enabled.

      - Plugins can be activated by navigating to *Menu → Plugins → Ski map view* or *Nautical map view*.
-- Enabling the plugins allows the profiles to be provided with the essential features to meet the specific requirements of these activities.
+     - Enabling the plugins provides the profiles with the essential features to meet the specific requirements of these activities.

-It's important to note that some profiles, such as **Truck**, **Motorcycle**, **Moped**, **Train**, **Aircraft**, **Boat** and **Horseback riding**, are not activated by default.
+- It's important to note that some profiles, such as **Truck**, **Motorcycle**, **Moped**, **Train**, **Aircraft**, **Boat**, and **Horseback riding**, are not activated by default.

      - To access and use these profiles, you need to manually enable them in *<Translate android="true" ids="shared_string_menu,shared_string_settings,application_profiles"/>*.
      - This method helps maintain an organized and relevant list of profiles by activating only those required for specific activities.

 <Tabs groupId="operating-systems">